 06 of 10

 Delhi's most famous monument, the Red Fort stands as a powerful reminder of the Mughal emperors who ruled India.
 Its walls, which stretch for over 2 kilometers (1.2 miles), were built in 1638 to keep out invaders.
 However, they failed to stop the fort being captured by the Sikhs and the British.
-The Fort's Old Delhi location, opposite Chandni Chowk, is fascinating as well.
+The Red Fort has withstood the turbulent trials and tribulations of time—and attack—to be the setting of some of India's most important historical events that shaped the country.
+The fort's Old Delhi location, opposite Chandni Chowk, is fascinating as well.
 A sound and light show is held there in the evenings.